mackenzie-gray/aoc/README.md

-# Advent of Code aoc2022
+# Advent of Code

-Advent of Code aoc2022
+Advent of Code solutions and utils in kotlin.

-Problems done in kotlin
+WIP Til I get all the stars